chowankumar/MERN-Prepration/JS/one.md

  console.log(parseInt("@#$"));
 ```

 * NaN === NaN returns false in JavaScript is that NaN (Not a Number) is a special value that is not considered equal to any other value, even to itself.
-This is part of the IEEE 754 standard
+This is part of the IEEE 754 standard.